bryonymoody/PolyChron/README.md

 [![Format](https://github.com/bryonymoody/PolyChron/actions/workflows/format.yml/badge.svg)](https://github.com/bryonymoody/PolyChron/actions/workflows/format.yml)

-PolyChron is prototype software required to be installed locally on a user’s machine, allowing users to produce multiple chronological models.
+PolyChron is prototype software required to be installed locally on a user’s machine.
+It is designed to facilitate the analysis and archiving of archaeological dating evidence.
+It allows the user to manage relative and absolute digital dating evidence and produce multiple chronological models within a Bayesian modelling framework.

-In addition, it allows the user to obtain graph theoretic representations of their stratigraphic sequences and prior knowledge within a given hierarchical Bayesian chronological model and save the raw digital data (as collected on-site) along with graph theoretic representations of their models, resulting outputs and supplementary notes produced during such modelling on their machine, thus facilitating future archiving of a complete site archive.
+The software supports the management of both relative and absolute dating evidence, enabling users to build multiple chronological models within a Bayesian modelling framework.

+Key features include:

+- Graph-theoretic representations of stratigraphic sequences, which users can explore and edit via an intuitive point-and-click interface.

+- The ability to input prior knowledge, such as:

+    - Groupings of archaeological contexts

+    - Identification of residual or intrusive samples

+    - Relationships between different groups

+Using this information, PolyChron constructs a hierarchical Bayesian model and uses an MCMC algorithm estimate the posterior calendar ages of samples.

+All outputs, including raw digital data (as input by the user), model representations, results, and supplementary notes are saved locally.
+This ensures the full site archive is preserved for future use and long-term archiving with the Archeology Data Service..

 ## Documentation